thedhanawada/me/index.md

 Melbourne, AU
 ```
 _University Research Placement Student_<br>
-- Identified the needs of the Blood Cells and Blood Cancer Division at WEHI and the Centre for Stem Cell Systems at the University of Melbourne and completed the implementation that expanded the application's functionality.
+- Identified the needs of the Blood Cells and Blood Cancer Division at WEHI and the Centre for Stem Cell Systems at the University of Melbourne and carried out the implementation that allowed the application's functionality to be expanded.
 - Documented granular technical details of the implementation to facilitate future understanding and use for the researchers
-- Engaged in constructive discussions with the client to offer ideas and areas of improvement, which prompted an expansion of the application's scope
+- Engaged in constructive discussions with the client to offer ideas and areas for improvement, which led to the application's expansion
-- Compiled the new implementation and making it publicly available on NECTAR Research Cloud
+- Compiled and published the new implementation on NECTAR Research Cloud to make the application available to researchers

 ### **[Teaching for Impact](https://www.teachingforimpact.org/){:target="_blank"}** `Currenty Serving`
 ```
 Melbourne, AU
 ```
 _Director of Marketing and Communications_<br>
 - Developed a marketing and brand strategy to promote Teaching for Impact in Australia and globally.
-- Implemented and maintained Teaching for Impact's website, resulting in an improved engagement rate at events
+- Developed and maintained Teaching for Impact's website, which resulted in a higher engagement rate at events
-- Planning and managing AUD 120k Google Ads budget, as well as developing marketing strategies that prove a positive increase in brand awareness
+- Managed an advertisement budget of 120k AUD through Google Ads, as well as developed marketing strategies that enhanced brand awareness
-- Developed partnerships with Google, Salesforce, and Canva, and procured technology grants that enabled the organization to take advantage of these tools to develop new elements in an effective manner
+- Developed partnerships with Google, Salesforce, and Canva, and obtained technology grants to enable the organization to take advantage of these tools to develop new content more effectively
-- Responsible for motivating and directing over 30 volunteers toward achieving the goals and strategies of the organization
+- Responsible for motivating and directing over 30 volunteers to achieve the goals and strategies of the organization

 ### **[Australian Red Cross](https://www.redcross.org.au/){:target="_blank"}** `Currenty Serving`
 ```